 If you have an iPad Pro or iPad Air, Apple’s Magic Keyboard (from $299) is one of the best accessories that you can buy.
 In addition to being a fully fledged keyboard with an integrated trackpad, it’s a great stand that makes using your tablet on a desk or another flat surface far more pleasant.

-Apple Magic Keyboard for iPad Pro 11-inch (4th, 3rd, 2nd and 1st Generation) and iPad Air (5th and 4th Generation) - Russian - White
+Apple Magic Keyboard: iPad Keyboard case for iPad Pro 11-inch (1st, 2nd, 3rd, 4th Generation) and iPad Air (4th, 5th Generation), Great Typing Experience, Built-in trackpad, Russian - White

 Apple's official Magic Keyboard for iPad Pro and Air includes a responsive keyboard, multi-touch trackpad, USB-C port, hinged stand, and folio cover all in one.